Reviews and Comments

 Bob Kirkpatrick

-October 22nd 2005 "A solo outing by Steve Knightley is rare these days, but it provides a chance to see yet another side of this talented songwriter.
+"A solo outing by Steve Knightley is rare these days, but it provides a chance to see yet another side of this talented songwriter.
 His gig at the intimate Wessex Acoustic venue at The Mount in Corfe Mullen was a unique opportunity not to be missed, and so it proved.

 The evening rapidly took on an air of anticipation and excitement as Steve interspersed several brand new songs with alternative arrangements of usually familiar items from the Show Of Hands repertoire.
 In an atmosphere that was almost tangible, well-known songs such as ‘Cousin Jack’ and ‘Country Life’ took on fresh significance, with ‘Widecombe Fair’ being particularly eerie.
 Steve’s performance ranged well beyond his own material to include a Beatles tune and the Dire Straits classic ‘Romeo & Juliet’, which held the audience spellbound.